By SeanPublished On: July 20, 2020Last Updated: November 23, 2022

 It can be worthwhile to throw in a little bit of creativity when it comes to shapes.
 For example, a heart-shaped pill for a cardiovascular drug is a unique way of differentiating it from others.
 In many cases, having a unique tablet shape can also establish recognizability and brand loyalty in the medication.

-Being organic compounds, the components of drugs usually mean pills are naturally white.
-However, the range of dye pigments available provides us with the entire spectrum of color to design drugs.
+Being organic compounds, the components of pills make them naturally white.
+However, the range of dye pigments available provides us with the entire spectrum of colors to design drugs.

 You don’t see many black tablets as the color is often associated with death and other negative emotions.
-Other colors such a greenish-yellow is also seldom seen as it reminds individuals of vomit, evoking feelings of sickness and disgust.
+Colors such as greenish-yellow are also seldom seen as it reminds individuals of vomit, evoking feelings of sickness and disgust.

-Depending on the country it will be marketed in, there may be further regulatory guidelines regarding the use of certain pigments or additives in drugs.
+Depending on the country it will be marketed, there may be further regulatory guidelines regarding using certain pigments or additives in drugs.
 For example, certain red dye pigments (Red 21, 27) are prohibited in Japan, although they are allowed in U.S. and EU markets.